stejeda21/stejeda21/README.md

 Hi, my name is Steven!
 I'm a software engineer who likes building things.
 I enjoy learning new things that excite me and can make an impact on a larger scale.
 I specialize in building great digital experiences.

 ## Skills and Experience
-* 💻 Python, Django, Flask, HTML5 CSS, JavaScript, Node.js, React
+* 💻 Python, Flask, HTML5 CSS, JavaScript, Node.js, React

 - 🔭 I’m currently working on : Mock blog website
 - 🌱 I’m currently learning : Data Structures and Algorithms